 Second language pedagogy — how we teach world languages — aims to drive language development within a classroom so that a learner has the competency to navigate everyday and professional interactions.
-Situating second language teaching within a usage-based model of language acquisition, the coursework will focus on lesson design and classroom practices that foster development of interdependent language skills (speaking, reading, writing, listening and intercultural competence).
+Situating second language teaching within a usage-based model of language acquisition, the coursework focuses on lesson design and classroom practices that foster development of interdependent language skills (speaking, reading, writing, listening and intercultural competence).
 We also address contemporary social justice issues in language learning.

-This course is designed for first-year students with two aims in mind: 1) an exploration of literary texts from around the world, and 2) an introduction to the discipline of World Literature.
-“What in the World is World Literature?” is at the forefront of literary study as it brings global perspectives to Kenyon.
+This course is designed for first-year students with two aims in mind: an exploration of literary texts from around the world and an introduction to the discipline of World Literature.
+This course is at the forefront of literary study, as it brings global perspectives to Kenyon.
 It emphasizes the study of literature as a way of crossing linguistic, national and cultural borders.
-The course draws attention to language by placing novels, poems, plays and short stories written in different languages and translated into English in conversation with each other.
+The course draws attention to language by placing novels, poems, plays and short stories written in different languages and translated into English in conversation with one another.
 It questions the boundedness of the nation by showing how the writing, publishing and reading of literary texts is already a transnational activity.
 Finally, it reveals how local and global cultures are intertwined in the literary text.
-Course readings may include Ahmed Saadawi’s "Frankenstein in Baghdad," Eileen Chang’s Love in a Fallen City, Luigi Pirandello’s One, No One, and One Hundred Thousand, Thomas Mann’s Death in Venice, Haruki Marukami’s “The Elephant Vanishes,” Virginia Woolf’s "The Waves," and Gabriela Mistral’s "Poem of Chile."
-The theme and texts taught in the course will vary each year and students are encouraged to contact the course instructor to find out the specific reading list for a given year.
-This course counts toward major requirements in MLL (Tracks I, II, III) or toward any minor offered in MLL.
-This course paired with any other course taught in the MLL department counts towards the humanities diversification requirement.
-These courses must be taken at Kenyon.
+Course readings may include Ahmed Saadawi’s "Frankenstein in Baghdad," Eileen Chang’s "Love in a Fallen City," Luigi Pirandello’s "One, No One, and One Hundred Thousand," Thomas Mann’s "Death in Venice," Haruki Marukami’s “The Elephant Vanishes,” Virginia Woolf’s "The Waves" and Gabriela Mistral’s "Poem of Chile."
+The theme and texts taught in the course vary each year, and students are encouraged to contact the course instructor to find out the specific reading list for a given year.
+This counts toward major requirements in MLL (Tracks I, II, III) or toward any minor offered in MLL.
+This course paired with any other course taught in the MLL department counts toward the humanities diversification requirement.
 Only open to first-year students.
 No prerequisite.
 Offered every fall.

 This course analyzes artistically significant films from different cultures that address a given theme, such as the tension between obedience and autonomy or love and loss, and course material varies according to topic.
 Students explore how the films’ cinematic qualities convey thematic content.
 The discussion format asks students to reflect on their own values, behavior and ability to make thoughtful life choices.
 Readings on the theme complement consideration of the historical and geographical settings of the films.
 The course emphasizes the development of interpretation through varied writing assignments to conclude with a short research paper.
-Coursework includes collaborative preparation for class discussion, weekly posts, journal entries, an essay, a mid-term and final exam.
+Coursework includes collaborative preparation for class discussion, weekly posts, journal entries, an essay, a mid-term and a final exam.
 Attendance at screenings outside of class is required.
 Films are subtitled.
 This course can count toward the film major, international studies and the fine arts diversification requirement (when paired with another film course).
 No prerequisite.
 Offered every year.